sethm/symon/README.md

 When Symon is running, you should be presented with a simple graphical interface.

+#### 4.1.1 Command Line Options

+Two command line options may be passed to the JAR file on startup, to specify machine type and CPU type.
+The options are:

+  - `-cpu 6502`: Use the NMOS 6502 CPU type by default.
+  - `-cpu 65c02`: Use the CMOS 65C02 CPU type by default.
+  - `-machine symon`: Use the **Symon** machine type by default.
+  - `-machine multicomp`: Use the **Multicomp** machine type by default.
+  - `-machine simple`: Use the **Simple** machine type by default.
+  - `-rom <file>`: Use the specified file as the ROM image.

 ### 4.2 ROM images

 The simulator requires a ROM image loaded into memory to work